isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 If there is no password to the account, set the password to the empty string ``""``.
 (This is the default.)

-The multiple storage extension uses a similar syntax; a configuration is placed into a ``hosts-databases`` list instead of into a ``hosts-database`` entry, as in:
+The multiple-storage extension uses a similar syntax; a configuration is placed into a ``hosts-databases`` list instead of into a ``hosts-database`` entry, as in: